jbms/sphinx-immaterial/docs/admonitions.rst

 Admonitions
 ===========

-The theme uses the ``admonition`` directives for Sphinx admonitions.
+This theme uses the :dutree:`admonition` directives for Sphinx admonitions.

 rST and Sphinx
 **************